hpaluch-pil/rust-lxi-example/README.md

     ```
 WARNING!
 It is less than ideal to (mis)use Debian builds
 for openSUSE but we have no binary packages for SUSE yet.
-Here we prefere Debian builds over Redhat builds because
+Here we prefer Debian builds over Redhat builds because
 they are up-to-date.